jtorgan/jmeter_plugin/readme.txt

 Reference data format
 ======================
-format:label	metric	value
+format:label	metric	value	variation(optional)

-example:1#Login	line90	120
+example1: 1#Login	line90	120
+example2: 1#Home page	average	340	0.1

 Delimiter - \t
 All labels must be matched to corresponding item labels in raw test file.
+It is possible to set own variation for each label.
+If  value of variation isn't set, it will be extracted from feature settings (by default 0.05).

 Possible values for metrics:
 min
 max
 average
 line90

 Statistic visualization